-The Scouting Challenge theme was created while playing with ideas for a revamp of the 1st Croydon Scout Group website which is why you will see the 1st Croydon name appearing in many screen shots.
+The Scouting Challenge theme was created while playing with ideas for a revamp of a Scout Group website.
 I was never able to implement this revamp and am now no longer involved with it.

 This section of the website covers the main features of the theme.
 The theme is quite flexible so please don't just look at the pictures as they only tell a fraction of the story.

-This section also includes a link to the 'sample front page' which is the equivalent of the default front page of the theme when first installed (except it picks up this documentation theme's customisations, so for example there is a different choice of colours, a top WordPress Navigation menu is being used, there are variable width 'Navbar' items, and additional Navbar in the footer).
+This section also includes a link to the 'sample front page' which is the equivalent of the default front page of the theme when first installed (except it picks up this documentation theme's customisations).
 On this documentation site we are using a Static Front Page rather than the default so it is acting as the Blog Posts Index Page.
 If that doesn't mean anything to you then perhaps reading the WordPress home pages page will help clarify things.